LearnLib/alex/book/1.2.1/contents/user-manual/README.md

 in the generation of a model of this application follows a common pattern.
 The next chapters deal with an in-depth view on the points listed below:

-1. Create a project with the root URL the learned application is accessible under
+1. Create a project with the root URL where the target application can be accessed
 2. Optionally create several symbol groups
 3. Create a set of symbols, including one that handles the reset logic
 4. Create actions for each symbol
-5. Model a learn process and start learning
+5. Configure a learning process and start learning
 6. Display the hypothesis, internal data structures, analyze the statistics